jeffrohlman/Project-Euler/README.md

 Problem 13 completed on 17 Nov.
 2015 in Java
 Problem 14 completed on 19 Nov.
 2015 in Java
 Problem 15 completed on 2 Jun.
 2018 in Python
+Problem 16 completed on 2 Jun.
+2018 in Python